reside-ic/reside-ic.github.io/content/blog/raxml_threading.md

 .. and we actually start to make things slower - using 32 cores performs comparably to using 8.
-There just isn't enough parallel work for all the threads to do; they spend more time waiting for the administrator to assign them work, than they spend executing that work.
+There just isn't enough parallel work for all the threads to do; they spend more time waiting for the administrator to assign them work than they spend executing that work.

 # Stacking